Research Interest:

 clear?
 To understand this, several SA-binding proteins have been identified.

-which binds SA with high affinity (Kd=~90 nM).
-SABP2 is an esterase which catalyzes
+binds SA with high affinity (Kd=~90 nM).
+SABP2 is an esterase which catalyzes the

-the conversion of methyl salicylate (MeSA) to the active SA.
-Plants synthesize high
+conversion of methyl salicylate (MeSA) to the active SA.
+Plants synthesize high levels

-levels of MeSA while resisting pathogen attack.
-Three dimensional structure analysis
+of MeSA while resisting pathogen attack.
+Three dimensional structure analysis of SABP2

-of SABP2 in complex with SA shows that SA binds in the active site of the SABP2.
-This
+in complex with SA shows that SA binds in the active site of the SABP2.
+This binding

-binding inhibits the enzymatic activity of SABP2 which stops the conversion of MeSA
+inhibits the enzymatic activity of SABP2 which stops the conversion of MeSA to SA.

-to SA.
-Plants continue to make MeSA which is not only travels to other parts of the
+Plants continue to make MeSA which is not only travels to other parts of the plant

 the conversion of MeSA into SA which turns on the defense pathway and plant exhibits